edinstance/dissertation/product/infrastructure/README.md

 - First [install terraform](https://developer.hashicorp.com/terraform/install?product_intent=terraform) using that link.
 - Then move to the directory of the service you want to deploy e.g. [cognito](./cognito/)
 - Then validate the configuration using ```terraform validate```
-- If it is successful then you can plan it using ```terraform plan```, this will show changes required by the current configuration.
+- If it is successful then you can plan it using ```terraform plan -var="environment=dev"```, this will show changes required by the current configuration.
-- If you are happy with the plan you can create or update the infrastructure using ```terraform apply```.
+- If you are happy with the plan you can create or update the infrastructure using ```terraform apply -var="environment=dev"```.
 - Finally if you want to destroy the infrastructure you can run ```terraform destroy```

 ## Linting